jldimond/fish546-2015/Data/Ahya/README_Ahya.md

 The file "Ahya_diff_contigs" is a text file that lists the 484 contigs that were differentially expressed between control and heated corals, regardless of source population.
 The contig IDs are the same as those in the transcriptome above.
-The file was obtained from an Excel file named "sd01.xlsx" that was downloaded from the supplementary info page at http://www.pnas.org/content/110/4/1387.abstract
+The file was obtained from an [Excel file]((http://www.pnas.org/content/suppl/2013/01/02/1210224110.DCSupplemental/sd01.xlsx) that was downloaded from the supplementary info page at http://www.pnas.org/content/110/4/1387.abstract.